 Net position represents the difference between assets and deferred outflows and liabilities and deferred inflows.
 The net position component "net investment in capital assets," consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowing used for the acquisition, construction or improvement of those assets.
-Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction or improvement of those assets or related debt also should be included in this component of net position.
-Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
+Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction or improvement of those assets.
+Deferred outflows as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
+Net position restricted for other purposes includes amounts restricted for special trust and other grant operations.